Union College Admission Requirements

 You will need above average high school grades to get into Union College.
 The average high school GPA of the admitted freshman class at Union College was 3.3 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
+The school ranks #9 in Nebraska for highest average GPA.
 If your high school GPA meets these requirements, there is a good chance you will be accepted as Union College accepts 60% of students who apply.

 |High School GPA||Freshmen Within Range||Admission Chances|

 |3.25 to 3.50||14%||Avg +|

 |2.00 to 2.25||N/A%||Low|

 58% of Union College freshman were in the top half of their high school graduating class.

 |Top 50% of class||58%|